UiPath-TAM-Team/InternalLabs.Extensions.Activities/README.md

 * `Update Dictionary Value` : Updates the value of a key from an existing Dictionary<Object, Object> based upon a provided Key and returns a Boolean value as to whether it was successful or not.

+* `Build Dictionary` : Builds a dictionary given a value and key arrays.
+And returns a built dictionary of the provided values and keys.

 ## Contributors

 * Michael Kuehn